What this app does

 👤 Remove Background

 👤 Remove Background — Click this first if your photo has an obvious subject (a person, an animal, an object).
 The AI looks at your image, decides what the subject is, and removes everything else in a few seconds.
-The first time you use it, it has to download a small model file (~40MB).
-After that, it's fast.
+The first time you use it, it downloads the AI model — a one-time download that's cached afterward, so it's fast every time after that.
+On computers with modern graphics support it runs on your GPU for the cleanest edges around hair and fine detail.

 🎨 Color

 Color lives as a tab on top of the Select tool's action bar — the left-most of two tabs (Color and Transform).
 Select something (an image layer or an outlined region), then click the 🎨 Color tab to expand the Color panel.
-The Color tab gives you two one-click actions: 🪣 Paint Bucket (click a region on the canvas, like MS Paint) and 🌐 Fill Find (fires immediately on every pixel in the image matching Find).
+The Color tab's main action is the 🪣 Paint Bucket (click a region on the canvas, like MS Paint).
+Turn off Contig to fill every matching area across the whole image in one click instead of just the connected patch.
 Set Fill Opacity to 0 to erase matched pixels instead of filling them — no separate Remove button.

 The workflow, in order: